LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿Identify all objects in an image with bounding boxes
   * ﻿﻿Detects and classifies objects with a single deep neural network
   * Better suited to detect multiple objects than Image Classification in an image as it provides a bounding box around class(es)
+  * Not meant for Image Classification at Scale => Image Classification
   * ﻿﻿Classes are accompanied by confidence scores
   * ﻿﻿Can train from scratch, or use pre-trained models based on ImageNet